intelligent-exploration/mineralexplorationcourse/Week10/README.md

 for age in {0..230}; do echo ${age};  python convergence.py Muller_gplates/Global_EarthByte_230-0Ma_GK07_AREPS.rot Muller_export/topology_subduction_boundaries_sL_${age}.00Ma.shp Muller_export/topology_subduction_boundaries_sR_${age}.00Ma.shp Muller_export/topology_platepolygons_${age}.00Ma.shp ${age}; done
 ```

-This will create a bunch of files in called ***subStats_XX.csv*** that contain the statistcs of the subduction zones (i.e. the kinemtatic data).
+This will create a bunch of files in called ***subStats_XX.csv*** that contain the statistics of the subduction zones (i.e. the kinematic data).
 See the comments in ***convergence.py*** to see exactly what is output.
 These will be dumped in the top-level directory, so let's move them to a folder:
 ```
 mv subStats*.csv Muller_convergence/
 ```

 ## Step 2, coregister the kinematic data with ore deposit data

 The folder ***CopperDeposits*** contains a shapefile ***XYBer14_t2_ANDES.shp*** with a set of known copper deposits in the Andes.
 These are currently just points on a map with a formation age associated with them.
-Our ultimate goal is to identify what kind of tectonomagmatic environemnts are associated with the formation of these ore deposits, to begin to do this we first must link age-coded tectonomagmatic properties with our age-coded ore deposits.
+Our ultimate goal is to identify what kind of tectonomagmatic environments are associated with the formation of these ore deposits, to begin to do this we first must link age-coded tectonomagmatic properties with our age-coded ore deposits.
 We can use the script ***coregLoop.py*** to achieve this!

 Run the script coregLoop.py